 Metric Weighting

-Net income/Operating Income(1) 50%
+Adjusted Net Income/Divisional Operating Income(1) 50%

 Bookings(2) 20%

 Personal goals 30%

 - (1) For Messrs.
-Thoren and Thome includes consolidated net income and for Mr. Malone consolidated net income (15%) and divisional operating income (35%). - (2) For Messrs.
-Thoren and Thome includes consolidated bookings and for Mr. Malone includes consolidated bookings (6%) and divisional bookings (14%).
+Thoren and Thome includes consolidated adjusted net income and for Messrs.
+Smith and Malone includes consolidated adjusted net income (15%) and divisional operating income (35%). - (2) For Messrs.
+Thoren and Thome includes consolidated bookings and for Messrs.
+Smith and Malone includes consolidated bookings (6%) and divisional bookings (14%).

 The Compensation Committee typically establishes the goals for the Cash Bonus Program during our annual budgeting process following the commencement of the fiscal year.
 The Compensation Committee typically approves such goals during our first quarter, subject to the ratification of the Board.
-The Chair of our Compensation Committee, in consultation with the Chair of the Board, approves personal goals for our Chief Executive Officer.
+The Compensation Committee approves the personal goals for our Chief Executive Officer.
 Our Chief Executive Officer develops the personal goals for our other named executive officers in alignment with our corporate strategy and recommends these goals to our Compensation Committee Chair for approval.

-For fiscal year 2023, the Compensation Committee set target bonus levels at 100% attainment of both Company and individual objectives as follows:

-Mr. Thoren - 100% of base salary; Mr. Thome - 50% of base salary; and Mr. Malone - 50% of base salary.
+For fiscal year 2024, the Compensation Committee set target bonus levels as follows: Mr. Thoren - 100% of base salary; and Messrs.
+Thome, Smith and Malone - 50% of base salary.
 The Compensation Committee uses a stretch maximum payout level to better incentivize and reward above target performance.
 Each named executive officer may receive anywhere from 0% to 200% of his target bonus level depending on the attainment of objectives, as follows:

+Adjusted

+Net Income/Divisional

+Operating Income Bookings

+Payout as Payout as

+Percentage of Percentage of

-Target Level Net Income/Divisional Operating Income Payout as Percentage of Target Bonus Payout as
+Target Level Target Bonus Target Bonus

 Threshold 50% 50%

 Target 100% 100%

 Maximum 200% 200%

 We may use linear interpolation to determine the percentage of the target bonus payable based on performance in between threshold and target or target and maximum.
 The Compensation Committee may consider extraordinary events that either positively or negatively affect financial performance, and may in its discretion, include or exclude the impact of these events in approving awards under the Cash Bonus Program.
-During fiscal year 2023, the Compensation Committee exercised this discretion and adjusted Net income for debt amendment costs and acquisition related costs.
+During fiscal year 2024, the Compensation Committee exercised this discretion and adjusted net income to add back ERP implementation costs, debt amendment costs, acquisition related costs, Barber-Nichols earnout costs and P3 P3 retention costs and to deduct net income derived from P3.
+The Compensation Committee also exercised this discretion to add back ERP implementation costs to Batavia divisional operating income and to add back Barber Nichols earnout costs and acquisition related costs to Barber-Nichols divisional operating income during fiscal year 2024.

-For fiscal year 2023, threshold, target, maximum, and actual quantitative performance metrics used under the Cash Bonus Program for our named executive officers were as follows (millions of dollars):
+For fiscal year 2024, threshold, target, maximum, and actual quantitative performance metrics used under the Cash Bonus Program for our named executive officers were as follows (millions of dollars):

-Performance Measure Threshold Target Maximum Actual Adjusted Net Income(1) \$ 2.6 \$ 3.4 \$ 5.1 \$ 0.6 Bookings \$124 \$155 \$186 \$202.7 Divisional Operating Income - Arvada, CO \$ 2.9 \$ 3.8 \$ 5.7 \$ 3.4 Divisional Bookings - Arvada, CO \$ 40 \$ 50 \$ 60 \$ 63.8
+Performance Measure Threshold Target Maximum Actual Adjusted Net Income(1) \$ 4.0 \$ 5.3 \$ 7.9 \$ 9.1 Bookings \$156.3 \$195.3 \$234.4 \$269.3 Divisional Operating Income - Graham Manufacturing \$ 6.5 \$ 8.7 \$ 13.1 \$ 10.1 Divisional Bookings - Graham Manufacturing \$ 97.2 \$121.5 \$145.8 \$213.9 Divisional Operating Income - Barber-Nichols \$ 4.3 \$ 5.7 \$ 8.6 \$ 8.1 Divisional Bookings - Barber-Nichols \$ 59.0 \$ 73.8 \$ 88.6 \$ 55.4